BA in Archaeology/MA in Anthropology

 Field and laboratory work

-One or two courses (3 or 6 credits) from the following:
+One or two courses (3 or 6 credits) selected from the following:

 ANTH 3832Paleoanthropological Field Program